officialjacobgray/python8080/README.md

 ### Running the emulator
 These instructions are for Debian-based Linux systems, but the code should run anywhere you can install Python and PyGame.

+1. Download and extract the emulator.
+You can do this with git, or through the "Clone or download > Download ZIP" option at the top of this page.
 1. Install python 3.7 and pip3.
     ```
     sudo apt install python3 python3-pip